Colonization of Venus

 Key Takeaways

-• Breathable air (O2/N2 mix) acts as a lifting gas in Venus’s dense CO2 atmosphere, with ~60% the lift of helium on Earth.
+• Breathable air (O2/N2) acts as a lifting gas in Venus’s CO2 atmosphere with ~60% of helium’s lift on Earth, enabling self-floating habitats.

-• Launch windows to Venus occur every 584 days vs. 780 days for Mars; transit time is roughly 5 months.
+• Launch windows to Venus occur every 584 days vs. 780 for Mars; Venus Express arrived in ~5 months, faster than Mars Express.

 Hacker News Comment Review